Keyword

 Summary

-The summary step consists of the following elements:
+The step includes the following elements: